ingelectus/ingelectus.github.io/_jobs/se-pt.md

 **Qualifications**

-* University master or degree in: industrial engineering, telecommunications engineering, computer science and engineering, mathematics, physics, or related field.
+* University degree or last year in: industrial engineering, telecommunications engineering, computer science and engineering, mathematics, physics, or related field.
 * Experience in programming languages, such as Python, Java, C, HTML, CSS and Javascript.
 * Understanding of communication protocols in a web environment: SSL, SFTP, HTTP, ...
 * Understanding of communication protocols in industrial environments: IEC 61850, IEC 60870-5-104, Modbus/RTU, Modbus/TCP, OPC, DNP3, ...